 13:00 hrs.
 Holland America Line product presentation in the Queen’s Lounge

 14:00 hrs.
 Disembark

-After arriving at the terminal at Portland shortly before 9:15 we then had a short wait while we gathered enough people to fill a double decker bus which would shuttle us to the ship.
-Walking through the port and to the ship was not permitted and we were advised by a security officer that no photos should be taken during the journey but as soon as we arrived at the berth then we could click away quite merrily which is exactly what I did.
+We arrived at the terminal at Portland shortly before 9:15 and then had a short wait while we gathered enough people to fill a double-decker bus which would shuttle us to the ship.
+Walking through the port to get to the ship was not permitted and we were also advised by a security officer that no photos should be taken during the journey but as soon as we arrived at the berth then we could click away quite merrily which is exactly what I did.

 As we are getting off the bus, we were immediately confronted by a very long queue, not with people getting on but passengers having got off and waiting for the shuttle to take them to wherever?
-I should have asked but didn’t so where they were going one can only assume, Weymouth perhaps?
-Regardless of that it was an extremely long queue which didn’t die down for some time and we found a much shorter line and were soon making our way onboard.
+I should have asked where they were heading off to but didn’t so one can only assume it was to nearby Weymouth?
+Regardless of that, it was an extremely long queue that didn’t die down for some time and we found a much shorter line and were soon making our way onboard.